 Art.
-159 A. Marital union; rights and duties of spouses
+159 (A. Marital union; rights and duties of spouses)

-- A. Marital union; rights and duties of spouses - 1 The wedding ceremony binds the spouses in marital union. - 2 They mutually undertake to strive to safeguard the interests of the marital union and to care jointly for the children. - 3 They owe each other loyalty and support.
+- The wedding ceremony binds the spouses in marital union. - They mutually undertake to strive to safeguard the interests of the marital union and to care jointly for the children. - They owe each other loyalty and support.

 Art.
-163 E. Maintenance of the family / I. In general
+163 (E. Maintenance of the family / I. In general)

-- E. Maintenance of the family - I. In general - 1 The spouses jointly provide for the proper maintenance of the family, each according to his or her ability. - 2 They agree on the contributions each of them will make, notably by providing money, looking after the household, caring for the children or supporting the other's career or business. - 3 In so doing they take due account of the needs of the marital union and of their own personal circumstances. - Art.
-164 E. Maintenance of the family / II.
-Allowance for personal use - II.
-Allowance for personal use - 1 A spouse who looks after the household, cares for the children or supports the career or business of the other spouse is entitled to receive from the latter a reasonable allowance for his or her own personal use. - 2 When determining said allowance, account must be taken of the personal resources of the receiving spouse and the need to provide conscientiously for the family, career and business, 0.2020
+- The spouses jointly provide for the proper maintenance of the family, each according to his or her ability. - They agree on the contributions each of them will make, notably by providing money, looking after the household, caring for the children or supporting the other's career or business. - In so doing they take due account of the needs of the marital union and of their own personal circumstances. - Art.
+164 (E. Maintenance of the family / II.
+Allowance for personal use) - A spouse who looks after the household, cares for the children or supports the career or business of the other spouse is entitled to receive from the latter a reasonable allowance for his or her own personal use. - When determining said allowance, account must be taken of the personal resources of the receiving spouse and the need to provide conscientiously for the family, career and business.

 Art.
-165 E. Maintenance of the family / III.
-Extraordinary contributions by one spouse
+165 (E. Maintenance of the family / III.
+Extraordinary contributions by one spouse)

-- III.
-Extraordinary contributions by one spouse - 1 Where the contribution made by one spouse to the other's career or business is significantly greater than required in the light of the latter's contribution to the maintenance of the family, he or she is entitled to reasonable compensation. - 2 The same applies if a spouse has contributed significantly more of his or her own income or assets to the maintenance of the family than he or she was obliged to contribute. - 3 However, a spouse is not entitled to compensation if such extraordinary contribution was made under a work, loan or partnership agreement or on the basis of some other legal relationship.
+- Where the contribution made by one spouse to the other's career or business is significantly greater than required in the light of the latter's contribution to the maintenance of the family, he or she is entitled to reasonable compensation. - The same applies if a spouse has contributed significantly more of his or her own income or assets to the maintenance of the family than he or she was obliged to contribute. - However, a spouse is not entitled to compensation if such extraordinary contribution was made under a work, loan or partnership agreement or on the basis of some other legal relationship.

 Art.
-166 F. Representation of the marital union
+166 (F. Representation of the marital union)

-- F. Representation of the marital union - 1 While living together under the same roof, both spouses represent the marital union with regard to the day-to-day needs of the family. - 2 A spouse may represent the marital union with regard to the other needs of the family only if: - 1. authorised so to do by the other spouse or by court order; - 2. the interests of the marital union brook no delay and the other spouse is unable to consent due to illness, absence or other similar reasons. - 3 Each spouse is personally liable for his or her own actions and, to the extent that these do not exceed his or her powers of representation in a manner apparent to third parties, also renders the other spouse jointly and severally liable for such actions.
+- While living together under the same roof, both spouses represent the marital union with regard to the day-to-day needs of the family. - A spouse may represent the marital union with regard to the other needs of the family only if: - 1. authorised so to do by the other spouse or by court order; - 2. the interests of the marital union brook no delay and the other spouse is unable to consent due to illness, absence or other similar reasons. - Each spouse is personally liable for his or her own actions and, to the extent that these do not exceed his or her powers of representation in a manner apparent to third parties, also renders the other spouse jointly and severally liable for such actions.